 Years 12 & 13

 Year 12 students are expected to arrange a work experience placement of at least one week in their own time.
 This is seen as particularly important as Higher Education courses increasingly have specific work experience requirements and it will also help to prepare students for the work place.
-Support with finding placements is provided by Mrs Trick.
+Support with finding placements is provided by Mr Thomson.

-All students are expected to take part in the Rotary interviews which are held in June.
+All students are encouraged to take part in the Rotary interviews which are held in June.

 Additional sources of information: